nelenkov/cryptfs-password-manager/README.md

 http://nelenkov.blogspot.com/2014/10/revisiting-android-disk-encryption.html

-CyanogenMod 11 has a built-in system UI for setting the encryption password, so you do not need this tool.
+**CyanogenMod**: CM11 has a built-in system UI for setting the encryption password, so you do not need this tool.
 That said, it should work fine on CM11, but it may not work on CM12.

 Android 3.0 (Honeycomb) introduced disk encryption and it has been available on all subsequent versions.
 It encrypts the data partition with a key protected by